 Romantic connections can be important sources of emotional support as you face the challenges of school and life, but they also add additional demands and expectations of your time.
 Being thoughtful, intentional, and honest about your romantic needs and partner expectations are key in establishing healthy and mutual relationships.

-Level of Commitment
+Level of Commitment and Impact

 Expectations & Life Balance

 Once you have made the decision to be in a relationship or to stay in one, you are faced with the challenge of balancing and integrating your relationship with the rest of your life.
-As a student, you may be used to doing your work whenever you feel it needs to get done.
-You also may be used to being able to be very spontaneous in your extracurricular activities and spending time with your friends whenever the mood strikes you.
-If this is your accustomed style, you may find yourself putting your relationship on hold with the expectation that the issue of balancing your committed relationship time with your other priorities will automatically disappear when school ends.
+As a student, you may be used to doing course work whenever you feel it needs to get done.
+You also may be used to being able to be spontaneous in your extracurricular activities and spending time with your friends whenever the mood strikes you.
+If this is your accustomed style, you may find it difficult to balance the responsibility of taking someone else's schedule and needs into account consistently.
+You may find yourself putting your romantic relationship(s) on hold with the expectation that the issue of balancing your committed partner time with your other priorities will automatically disappear when school ends.

 Communication & Conflicts

-Good communication is essential in negotiating a variety of issues in relationships, be they about money, sexual decision making, or time.
+Good communication is essential in negotiating a variety of issues in relationships, be they about money, sexual experiences and expression, decision making, or time.
 If you are having difficulty establishing the kind of communication you desire in your relationship, or want to discuss any other relationship issues, please call or stop by the Counseling Center to schedule an appointment.